xapian/xapian/xapian-applications/omega/docs/omegascript.rst

         by byte value by default.  ``OPTIONS`` is zero or more of the following characters which control the sort operation:

+        * ``#`` : "natural number" sort suitable for use when generating drop-down lists.
+Embedded digit sequences are handled specially: they are compared numerically, and sort before non-digits at the same point.
+Digit sequences with the same numeric value are sorted such that the sequence with more leading zeros comes first (so when used with ``u`` only identical entries are removed).
         * ``r`` : reverse the sort order
         * ``u`` : output only the first (in input order) of an equal run
         * ``n`` : sort by string numerical value - the start of each entry is